 After you pick up your tickets, you’ll have to find out how to get up to Neuschwanstein Castle!

 There are actually a few ways to get up to Neuschwanstein Castle!

 The first option is to walk.
-I chose this option because it was free and I had nothing else to do that day.
-I had quite a while until my tour started, so I figured why not.
-If you choose to walk, know that it can take anywhere from 40 minutes to an hour depending on how quick you walk.
+I chose this option because it was free, and I had nothing else to do that day.
+I had quite a while until my tour started, so I figured, why not.
+If you choose to walk, know that it can take anywhere from 40 minutes to an hour depending on how quickly you walk.

 We often stopped to take pictures like the ones above.
 Be sure to stop along the way to get some of the best views of Neuschwanstein Castle!

 The second option is to take the shuttle bus.
 When I was there, the price for the shuttle bus was €2.50 uphill and only €1.50 downhill because obviously, it’s a lot easier to walk down than it is to walk up.

 Unfortunately, the weather was too bad the day I was there, so I didn’t even have the option of taking the shuttle bus.

 The last option is to take the horse-drawn carriage to the top.
 There really aren’t many seats in the carriage, obviously, so if you choose this option, you’ll have to wait a while for your turn.
 This option is €6 uphill and about €3 downhill, at least at the time that I visited last year.

 Luckily, once you reach the top, you do get a wonderful view like the one above!